BIOL 113 — Evolution and Diversity (4)

 A continuation of BIOL 221.
 Topics include the endocrine, cardiovascular, respiratory, digestive, urinary and reproductive systems.
 Emphasis is given to case study problems with clinical applications relevant to students pursuing careers in the medical field.
 Prerequisite: BIOL 221.
 3 lecture and 3 laboratory hours.
 Intended primarily for Physician Assistant Majors.

 Biochemistry of carbohydrates, lipids, amino acids, proteins, nucleotides and nucleic acids; mechanism of enzyme action and regulation of enzymatic pathways; intermediary metabolism; lipid and nitrogen metabolism; physiochemistry of hemoglobin, the vitamins and selected hormones.
-Laboratory exercises consist of modern techniques and instrumentation of biochemistry: spectrophotometry; electrophoresis; column chromatography; enzymatic determinations; protein isolation and characterization.
+Laboratory will consist of in depth discussions of modern techniques and clinical diseases in biochemistry.
 Prerequisites: BIOL 213, CHEM 241, or permission of instructor.
 3 lecture hours.
 3 lab hours for Clinical Laboratory Science majors.
 Intended primarily for Physician Assistant and Clinical Laboratory Science majors.

 BIOL 229 — Modern Techniques in Biological Sciences (1)